 The Los Angeles Valley College Transfer Alliance/Honors Program (TAP) is designed to help first time college students* who plan on transferring to a four-year college or university.
 It consists of academically enriched transfer general education courses in which both written expression and the critical analysis of ideas are stressed.

 The TAP/Honors sections will provide academically motivated students the opportunity to learn in a challenging and stimulating learning environment.
-More than 85% of our TAP applicants have been accepted by UCLA over the last five years.
-Typically less than 30% of non-TAP applicants to UCLA have been admitted to UCLA over this same period.
-Our TAP transfers at UCLA have a better academic performance than non-TAP transfers and native UCLA students.
+On average, 90% of LAVC TAP applicants have been accepted by UCLA over the last five years.
+Typically less than 25% of non-TAP applicants to UCLA have been admitted to UCLA over this same period.
+TAP transfers at UCLA also perform better academically than non-TAP transfers and native UCLA students.